Updated: Aug 9

 Social Media Campaign: Promoting Social Accountability Tools in 21 Project Districts

 Social Accountability Tools have not been widely promoted in Bangladesh.
 Despite the government’s efforts to create these tools, their training capacity of District and Union level officials has been limited and public knowledge of these tools is minimal.
-To help improve promotion of these tools, P4D engaged in a Social Media Campaign to educate our audience on what these tools are, how they work, and why they are important.
+To help improve the promotion of these tools, P4D engaged in a Social Media Campaign to educate our audience on what these tools are, how they work, and why they are important.

 During the campaign, P4D divided the content to independently focus on each Social Accountability Tool: Citizen’s Charter, Grievance Redress System, the Right to Information Act, and the National Integrity Strategy.
 Each section lasted for roughly 2 weeks, during which time we created infographics on each tool, posted photo graphics to describe what each tool does and explain why it is important, wrote human impact stories to show real-life results of using these tools, and created public service announcement videos and other audio-visual content to explain how each tool works and reinforce our general messaging.